Mercedes B-Class MPV review

 If you fear that the extra practicality the B-Class offers over the A-Class will come at the expense of driving pleasure, you needn't worry.
 From behind the wheel, the B-Class feels just like a taller hatchback, and one with a clearer view of the road ahead.
 Although the suspension design is dependent on which model you buy, the B 200 we drove disguised its bulk very well, with plenty of grip and little tendency to lean in corners, even if steering feel is in short supply.
 In AMG Line trim, the ride is also slightly stiffer, especially at lower speeds in town, where the BMW feels a bit more composed.

 Rather more generous is the interior space on offer in the B-Class, which combines with the high-set seating and four wide-opening doors to exist as one of the car’s main selling points.
 The boot is big, too, and a van-like load bay is available if you fold the rear seats down.
 However – none of these qualities are hugely unusual or elusive; there are family estate cars out there which will beat the B-Class for boot space and practicality.

 Before long, Mercedes will release a version of the B-Class with sliding rear seats that can be positioned to prioritise space for passengers or packages, lending the MPV a welcome dose of versatility.
 As it is, the interior of the B-Class lacks some of the innovation of several of its MPV and SUV rivals.
-Furthermore, not only does the BMW 2 Series Active Tourer offer seats for up to seven, there’s also a plug-in hybrid engine option.
+Furthermore, not only does the BMW 2 Series Gran Tourer offer seats for up to seven, but it also offers four-wheel drive.

 However, think of the B-Class as the taller, more spacious A-Class it really is, and it makes more sense.
 It's not a true MPV but for those who want an interior that's spacious and easy to use in a car with a premium badge, the B-Class makes a classy choice.